Moronic statements from the right with no solutions is about all we can expect from their candidate.

 Well, I’ll give Obama another 2 months to convince me his promises were genuine and my support was not betrayed by a poser.
 Frankly I don’t expect much, but I’ve waited this long, I might as well give him the rest of the rope.

-Okeee… find a comfortable armchair.
-I’ve got 4 years worth of points and gripes to cover.
+Okeee. find a comfortable armchair.
+I've got 4 years worth of points and gripes to cover.
 It should prove to be worth the read.

-Why as a Democrat Obama is not working As a Democrat, I look at the future and see Obama running for re-election.
-Regarding the president’s re-election campaign, I’m not excited; nor am I particularly happy.
+As a Democrat, I look at the future and see Obama running for re-election.
+Regarding the president's re-election campaign, I'm not excited; nor am I particularly happy.
 Sometimes I wonder what happened to the man who promised Democrats he would make sweeping changes to address problems and steer America in a new direction away from the failed policies of the past.

 I look at America and see Guantanamo still open.
 I see America involved in more wars than president Bush started.
 I remember a candidate who promised to close Guantanamo and end the wars.
 I see vacant buildings and storefronts on the Main Streets of America and remember that conservative economic policies and lax regulation of our banking and investment sectors helped contribute to the economic downfall of 2008.

-Tax cuts on Obama for the record I remember strident conservative arguments that tax cuts for the wealthy create jobs for Americans.
-Over the 8 years of Bush’s presidency, those “tax-cut jobs” never materialized and millions of good-paying US manufacturing jobs were lost as Wall Street invested it‘s wealth in cheap foreign manufacturing.
+I remember strident conservative arguments that tax cuts for the wealthy create jobs for Americans.
+Over the 8 years of Bush's presidency, those "tax-cut jobs" never materialized and millions of good-paying US manufacturing jobs were lost as Wall Street invested it`s wealth in cheap foreign manufacturing.
 I think about Obama and I wonder why he has allowed the Bush tax cuts to remain in effect.

 In hindsight, I realize that Obama has not pursued the promises he made to progressive democrats with any discernible degree of enthusiasm, and I wonder why that is.

-Obama and his record on foriegn wars and the Nobel Peace Prize I look at the world and see wide-spread social and political unrest spreading across many states of the mid east.
+I look at the world and see wide-spread social and political unrest spreading across many states of the mid east.
 This unrest has spawned conflict that President Obama has openly encouraged and in some cases directly supported with funding and military operations.
-Obama took advantage of America’s desire to end it’s involvement in the wars in Iraq and Afghanistan, but has effectively doubled the number of wars we are involved in.
+Obama took advantage of America's desire to end it's involvement in the wars in Iraq and Afghanistan, but has effectively doubled the number of wars we are involved in.
 The governments of several mid east countries, including Egypt, Tunisia, and Libya have collapsed and been replaced, while Obama continues to act against the governments of Syria and Iran.

 Obama claims his decision to use direct military force in Libya was intended to protect civilians.
 That tired old argument helped get us into the Vietnam War.
 You would think if Obama was going to lie, he could be more creative than that.
 Obviously he couldn’t re-use Bush’s dishonest claim about WMD (in Iraq), since Libya agreed to give those up a decade ago.